bahrus/trans-render/README.md

 Providing the binding transform in JS form inside the init function signature has the advantage that one can benefit from TypeScript typing of Custom and Native DOM elements with no additional IDE support.

-Another advantage of separating the binding like this, is that one can insert comments, console.log's and/or breakpoints, in order to walk through the binding process.
+Another advantage of separating the binding like this is that one can insert comments, console.log's and/or breakpoints, making it easier to walk through the binding process.

 For more musings on the question of what is this good for, please see the [rambling section](https://github.com/bahrus/trans-render#ramblings-from-the-department-of-faulty-analogies) below.